rajware/rajware.github.io/content/homepageslides/Three/index.md

 #  - title: ButtonText
 #    url: /
 ---
-We believe in try-as-you-learn practical approach.
-Our trainings are 100% hands-on, continuous and deep dive, based on the official documentation.
+We believe in *try-as-you-learn* practical approach.
+Our trainings are 100% hands-on deep dive sessions, customised to business needs or individual project needs.